saeid93/smart-kube/README.md

 We have used [Google Cloud Platform](https://cloud.google.com/) for our experiments.
 You can find the toturial for creating the cluster on google cloud and locally in the followings:

+If you want to train then checkout [tips for training](docs/builtin-k8s-scheduler.md)

 * [Google cloud installation](docs/kubernetes/installation-gcp.md)
 * [Local cluster setup installation](docs/kubernetes/installation-local.md)